Snowfork/snowbridge-nft/ethereum/README.md

 yarn install
 ```

-Create an `.envrc` file using [.envrc.template](.envrc.template) as a template.
+Create an `.envrc` file using [.envrc-example](.envrc-example) as a template.
 Note that deploying to ropsten network requires setting the INFURA_PROJECT_ID and ROPSTEN_PRIVATE_KEY environment variables.

 Example: